aziddy/nightvison_goggles/README.md

 Alot of cameras have IR filters to stop bright light from hitting the image sensor.
 We need to get rid of that so the camera can see the smallest amount light, including non visable light.

 It was adhesively bounded to edge of the camera sensors enclosure.
-So I took a blow dryer and knife to take it off
+So I used a blow dryer and knife to take it off

 <p align="center" style="vertical-align: top; position: relative" >
 <img align="top" style="vertical-align:top" src="https://github.com/aziddy/nightvison_goggles/blob/master/media/camera_ir_filter_illustrated.png?raw=true" width="400"/>